 Steps to apply for graduation

 - Apply during the term prior to the term in which you intend to graduate or early during the term in which you intend to graduate.
 Meet with your academic advisor to verify that your major requirements are complete.

 - If you have not consulted with your advisor, please contact him or her to schedule an appointment prior to filing your application.

 - If a Minor Program Form is needed, please bring a signed copy with you to your appointment.
-You may pick up forms up in 100 Denney Hall (West Lobby), 164 Annie & John Glenn Ave.
+Your advisor can provide you with the form.

 - Schedule an appointment with your academic advisor to file your graduation application.

 - After you meet with your Arts and Sciences academic advisor and your graduation application is on file, there are other important things to do.